We may earn affiliate commissions for the recommended products. Learn more.

 Usability levelEasy to set upEasy to set up

-Both Avast SecureLine VPN and ExpressVPN have extensive apps for Windows, macOS, Android, and iOS, but ExpressVPN has a slight edge with a text-based Linux app that works through a terminal.
+Both Avast SecureLine VPN and ExpressVPN have extensive apps for Windows, macOS, Android, and iOS, but ExpressVPN has a slight edge with a Linux app that has a GUI.

 ExpressVPN and Avast VPN both have browser extensions for Chrome and Firefox.
-However, ExpressVPN has an advantage in versatility with router compatibility and a MediaStreamer tool for other devices.
+However, ExpressVPN has an advantage in versatility.
+It can be manually set up on most routers, offers a dedicated app for Aircove routers, and a MediaStreamer tool for other devices.

 Wrapping up